llamaxyz/aave-helpers/src/bridges/README.md

 `function withdraw(address token, uint256 amount) external;`

+Callable on Polygon to withdraw ERC20 token.
+It withdraws `amount` of passed `token` to mainnet.

 `function exit(bytes calldata burnProof) external;`

+Callable on Mainnet to finish the withdrawal process.
+Callable 30-90 minutes after `withdraw()` is called and proof is available via API.

 `function withdrawToCollector(address token) external;`

+Callable on Mainnet.
+Withdraws balance of held token to the Aave Collector.

 `function rescueTokens(address[] calldata tokens) external;`

+Callable on Polygon.
+Withdraws tokens from bridge contract back to Aave Collector on Polygon.

 ## Burn Proof Generation